-A substantive article that offers guidelines and strategies towards a successful landlord-tenant relationship, by Ohio State University Extension.
+Substantive article that offers guidelines and strategies towards a successful landlord-tenant relationship.
+Ohio State University Extension.

 - Farm Leases and Rents in Family Farm Series Publications: Farm Management.

-A good overview publication covering different types of leases and lease payment calculations.
-Part of the Family Farm Series of UC Davis.
+Overview publication covering different types of leases and lease payment calculations.
+Family Farm Series of UC Davis.

 Resource links for Midwestern states, but widely applicable.